Tip #1: Be Confident

-Share only what is necessary with SalesForce without going into too much detail.
-You don’t want to expend all of your negotiation equity during this process or you’ll end up hurting yourself in down the road.
-Keep in mind that SalesForce will try and obtain as much information as possible during this stage so they can decide 1) whether or not to grant the extension and 2) to determine how prepared you are as an organization.
+Share only what is necessary with Salesforce without going into too much detail.
+You don’t want to expend all of your negotiation equity during this process or you’ll end up hurting yourself down the road.
+Keep in mind that Salesforce will try and obtain as much information as possible during this stage so they can decide 1) whether or not to grant the extension and 2) to determine how prepared you are as an organization.

 Tip #3: Establish the Why

 Like any human scenario, it’s always easier to influence people if they understand the intent and context behind any request.
 This scenario is no different as you’ll want to answer in a way that is authentic to your organization but intentionally vague in material content.
 Typical responses we find most effective are the following:

 Tip #4: Create a Timeline with Milestones